Kicking You When You're Already Down: The Multipronged Impact of Austerity on Crime: Data and Setting

 A particularly attractive characteristic of the \citet{BF2013} measure is that it was calculated using specific benefit claimant counts on the eve of the reform, i.e., district-specific counts of welfare recipients (the share component of the measure) measured in the 2012 fiscal year, prior to the Welfare Reform Act coming into effect.
 The shift component was dictated by the Welfare Reform Act itself, with the budget cuts related to each component coming from HM Treasury.
 Given this, there is no scope for any simultaneity concerns caused by endogenous feedback over time, where for instance the benefit reforms lead to a change in crime, which further leads to a change in the local welfare claimant count, which then impacts the treatment measure.

 In our analysis we consider three years post-Welfare Reform Act.
 This is for two reasons.
 First, it aligns with the \cite{BF2013} measure.
 Several of the components come into full effect in the 2014 fiscal year, whilst two of the largest components come into full effect in 2015.
 Given this, it seems reasonable to consider three years as the post-period.
 We explore the sensitivity of our results to the length of the sample period in later robustness tests.
 The results are not sensitive to the precise length of the post-period.
-Second, we do not extend beyond the 2015 fiscal year, given that (i) a second round of welfare reforms were announced in May and November of 2015 and implemented from April 2016 onwards and (ii) due to the expanded roll-out of Universal Credit (which implied a substantial change in the way welfare transfers are administered).
+Second, we do not extend beyond the 2015 fiscal year, given that (i) a second round of welfare reforms were announced in May and November of 2015 and implemented from April 2016 onward and (ii) due to the expanded roll-out of Universal Credit (which implied a substantial change in the way welfare transfers are administered\footnote{In a recent working paper \citet*{DEH2020} study how this change to the structure of welfare payments impacted crime, and document an increase in property crime as areas transition to the new payment method.}).